 - What are the allegations?
-Review the types of allegations listed above, and give as much information as you can about the suspected fraud incident that occurred. - Where did the suspected fraud incident occur?
-Review the list of TCHC Addresses & Locations [link to PDF on website] to make sure the fraud incident occurred in the TCHC portfolio. - Who are the individuals involved?
+Review the types of allegations listed on pages 2 and 3 and give as much information as you can about the suspected fraud incident that occurred. - Where did the suspected fraud incident occur?
+Review TCHC's Building Portfolio to verify that the suspected fraud incident occurred at a location within TCHC's portfolio.

+- Who are the individuals involved?
 For example, names of tenants, staff, contractors or other individuals. - How long has the suspected fraud incident been taking place? - Who else may be aware of the incident?
 For example, police, media, staff or other individuals.